emardini/FilteredMap/README.md

 * The information can come from Google maps with a site type filter or from an open dataset
 * The city dataset is not comprehensive
 * In order to get data from google it is required to register a credit card
+* It seems that it is possible to get an api key without registering a credit card